English Master Course Descriptions

 ENGL 40700 Intermediate Poetry Writing

-Study and practice of methods of composing poetry, with primary emphasis on the student’s own work.
-Workshop criticism and discussion of published writing.
+Study and practice of composing poetry, with a primary emphasis on the student’s own work.
+Workshop criticism and discussion of published poetry.

 ENGL 40800 Creative Writing Capstone